"Libertarian" Lightweight and "Minarchist" (read: mini-statist) Jacob Hornberger on Defamation and Alex Jones

 So the legal prohibition against fraud is just a prohibition of trespass; that is, it’s enforcing property rights by prohibiting unconsented-to uses of someone’s owned resources.

 This has nothing to do with defamation law which in fact does limit free speech in the name of protecting a right to one’s “reputation”.
-There are and can be no property rights in your reputation since your reputation is simply what other people think of you, and they have a right to think whatever they want about you, even if it’s false, and even if it’s based on lies from your “defamer.”
-See again, Rothbard and Block, ch.
-7; also see Hoppe on Property Rights in Physical Integrity vs Value and Aggression and Property Rights Plank in the Libertarian Party Platform.
+There are and can be no property rights in your reputation since your reputation is simply what other people think of you, and they have a right to think whatever they want about you, even if it’s false, and even if it’s based on lies from your “defamer.”3

 So it makes perfect sense to oppose fraud and support the legal prohibition of fraud, but to oppose defamation law.
 Fraud law is compatible with property rights; defamation law violates property rights.
 Hornberger is surprisingly weak on the basics of libertarian theory.
 He writes like a college student who just read Ayn Rand or something.